Monday 1 June 2020

 Did I mention a fourth thing?
 I can't remember now.
 Terror From the Deep is a frustrating experience.
 It has a bunch of new aliens that only appear briefly towards the beginning of the game, so you spend most of your time fighting Lobster Men.
 The terror maps are used too frequently to be entertaining, and the research tree is convoluted.
 The use of animated textures also makes some of the alien bases resemble early Geocities homepages.

-In its defence the music is good.
+In the game's defence the music is good.
 Do I regret avoiding Terror From the Deep for twenty-five years?
 No, I do not.
 I shudder to think what might have happened if UFO had never existed, and instead Deep had been the first XCOM game.
-There might never have been an XCOM franchise, and that would be tragic.
+There might never have been an XCOM franchise, and the world would be a much poorer place.

 If anyone asks you why you did it, say that you are the captain of your own soul, e.g. don't implicate me.
 Until we meet again.